 Introduction to the wines of Savennieres.

-For me, this particular tour was a demonstration of the passion of winemakers and what makes wine special.
+For me, this entire trip was a demonstration of the passion of winemakers and what makes wine special.
+Never more so than when exploring the Savennieres appellation.
 Our Hostess, Viscountess Evelyne de Jessey-Pontbriand brought together some of her colleagues to introduce their wines in person.
 But first, she treated us to a short tour of the chateau, its vines and some explanation of the terroir of Savennieres and of her own vineyard which produces Domaine du Closel wines.

 She is the elected president of the AOC Savennieres and together with her mother has gradually revitalised the appellation and encouraged new wine growers to the area.
 Some of those showcasing their wine only just had their first vintages ready to drink.
 And we also sampled some Domaine du Closel wines, the wine produced there.